 1914 saw the outbreak of WW1 as well as the untimely death of PM McLuckie.
 John D Sharp was promoted to Pipe Major and remained in charge for 38 years.

-PM Sharp should be given great credit for keeping the band together through both World Wars and for their success at Cowal in 1923.
+PM Sharp, who was a survivor of the Redding Pit Disaster, should be given great credit for keeping the band together through both World Wars and for their success at Cowal Games in 1923.
 The band was also given the honour of playing at the opening of the Empire Exhibition held in Glasgow 1938.

 Jim Anderson was to win many major championships as Drum Major with the World title only just eluding him as he finished in 2nd place at the World’s in both Belfast and Paisley.
 Jim would move to the SPBA adjudicator’s panel while still holding down both the secretary and treasurers position within the band.
 During the 1950’s many well known names from the band’s past played with Wallacestone.
 Leading Drummer Jim Gray and his brother Innes, Bass drummer Bobby Davidson and his brother Willie, who only retired a few years ago after teaching many of the band’s young pipers on the practice chanter.